-The Department formulates policy guidelines for preparation of district-wise Potential Linked Credit Plans which helps to identify infrastructure and linkage support requirements.
+CPD formulates policy guidelines for preparation of district-wise Potential Linked Credit Plans (PLPs), which helps to identify infrastructure and linkage support requirements.
 These plans form the basis of the Annual Credit Plan prepared by Banks in the respective districts.

 Issuing Guidelines for Preparing State Focus Papers (SFPs)

 CPD issues guidelines for State Focus Papers that are prepared for every state.
 The major focus is to highlight infrastructure and linkage support requirements for facilitating smooth flow of credit.
 The SFP is essentially an aggregation of the district level PLPs and support the State Level Bankers Committee (SLBC) in its annual credit planning and budgeting.

 Coordinating the functioning of District Development Managers (DDMs)

 CPD guides and supports District Development Managers (DDMs) across the country in areas of credit planning, monitoring and coordination.
 The DDM is entrusted with the prime responsibility of credit planning, monitoring and co-ordination and evolving a coordinated approach for credit deployment in the respective district, in coordination with banks, stakeholders and other development agencies.
 As on July 31 2023, there are 481 officers [423 DDMs and 58 DDM (R)] managing 758 districts including 8 UTs in the country.